karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 Those tools are cross-platform and nowadays are the preferred method of collecting diagnostic information for .NET Core scenarios targeting .NET Core 3.0 or above.

-## Running .NET CLI tools in a container
+# Adding .NET CLI tools in a container

 The .NET Core global CLI diagnostic tools (dotnet-counters, dotnet-dump, dotnet-gcdump, and dotnet-trace) are designed to work in a wide variety of environments and should all work directly in Docker containers.